github/developer.github.com/content/guides/getting-started.md

 ### Creating an issue

-Now that we've seen how to paginate lsits of issues, let's create an issue from the API.
+Now that we've seen how to paginate lists of issues, let's create an issue from the API.

     curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \